-Welcome to Creative Bloq's guide to the best cloud storage solutions in 2019.
-Cloud storage services are extremely useful for creative professionals.
+Looking for the best cloud storage solutions in 2019?
+This guide is here to help.
+Cloud storage services are extremely useful for design professionals.
 They provide somewhere for you to store all your files safely, no matter how many there are or how large they are.
-They also mean your files can be accessed easily wherever you might be, as well as making it simple to send large files to clients.
+They also mean your files can be accessed easily wherever you are, as well as making it simple to send large files to clients.

 The best cloud storage: Top 5